ProfilePic

 Spring is here, signaling the beginning of the new home-buying season.
 According to Ramsey Solutions, the number of homes for sale nationally in 2022 rose an additional 120,000 from April to May, the fastest growth rate all year.
 And this year should be no different.
 The interest rate will be a significant factor in determining the increase in sales.
 Will we see a drop from the current rate hovering around 7%?

-The Federal Reserve implemented a 0.25% interest rate hike, the 10th in just over a year on May 3, but indicated that rate increases may no longer be needed to hold the 2% target for inflation.
+On May 3, the Federal Reserve implemented a 0.25% interest rate hike, the 10th in just over a year, but indicated that rate increases may no longer be needed to hold the 2% target for inflation.
 This should bode well for a gradual mortgage rate drop over the remainder of the year.

 A recent U.S. News and World Report article says that most forecasters predict the average 30-year fixed mortgage rate will be at or slightly above 6% during the spring months of April, May, and June.
 Here’s how the report breaks down the second-quarter predictions from four mortgage entities: